 Portfolio Diversification -- A Hands-on Example

 On December 1, 1995, Adviser Financial Group, Inc., constructed three diversified model portfolios, each with an initial investment of $50,000.
 These portfolios were built to test our theory that low cost, well-diversified investment portfolios of retail no-load mutual funds will out perform major stock and bond indexes over long time periods.
-Since the beginning of this experiment over 14 years ago we have been reporting the performance results and investment changes in this monthly newsletter, and we will continue to do so.
+Since the beginning of this experiment 16 years ago, we have been reporting the performance results and investment changes in this monthly newsletter, and we will continue to do so.
 Here is a summary of each model portfolio's performance relative to its objectives:

 Growth Portfolio